Class Array<T>

 Concatenates two Array<T>s together, with the right

-being added to the end of the Array<T> specified in left
+being added to the end of the Array<T> specified in left.

-For example, [1, 2] + [3, 4]
+For example, [1, 2] + [3, 4] results in [1, 2, 3, 4].

 public static Array<T> operator +(Array<T> left, Array<T> right)